-Students from other Universities desiring to enter classes in this University may, on producing satisfactory certificates, be admitted ad eundem statum in this University, if they are found qualified to enter the classes proper to their years.
+Students from other Univerities desiring to enter classes in Arts or Science in this University may, on producing satisfactory certificates, be admitted adeundem statum in this University, if they are qualified to enter the classes proper to their years.
 But if their previous studies have not corresponded to those they would have taken in this University for the course on which they propose to enter, they may be required to take additional classes.
-No student, however, shall be admitted to a degree in course in this University, unless he has attended and passed in at least one year's work,\ in the Faculty in question and that the last year of the course.
+No student, however, shall be admitted to a degree in course in this University, unless he has attended and passed in at least one year's work,\ and that the last year of the course.